HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Experiments

 \subsection{Baseline Method}

 In the below experiments, we compare \methodname to a simple frequency-based anomaly detection (FBAD) of our own design.
 We note that despite similar problem settings, the methods for hypothesis testing on human trails presented in \cite{singer2015, becker2017mixedtrails} are not directly comparable with our work because the output is Bayesian evidence for a hypothesis on an entire dataset (a single number), whereas we are interested in edge-level analysis.
-However, in future work we could use \methodname\ to generate hypotheses to be tested using these methods.
 Further, we did not compare with a method like \cite{sadoddin2016finding} because, while based on detecting significant deviations from a Markov chain model, this method assumes that the data is given as one long sequence and detects anomalous subsequences, which does not correspond to any of the datasets we analyze here.
+Finally, a recently proposed method identifies significant sequential patterns via a permutation strategy with a Monte Carlo estimation procedure \cite{tonon2019permutation}.
+Despite similarity in purpose, the method has limited utility in our setting for two main reasons.
+First, it relies on the PrefixSpan algorithm \cite{jianpei2001prefixspan} to mine the sequences for relatively frequent patterns.
+As can be noted from \cref{fig:motivation}, low-frequency patterns can be path anomalies.
+Second, it does not incorporate constraints on the possible sequences, instead sampling from a uniform space of all possible permutations.
+For these reasons, we were unable to make a fair comparison and do not report results.

-We now briefly describe FBAD and provide more details including pseudocode in \cref{alg:naive} of \cref{app:naive}.
-FBAD computes the average $\mu$ and standard deviation $\sigma$ of path counts and employs a user-defined threshold $\alpha$ to detect over- and under-represented paths.
+The baseline method FBAD computes the average $\mu$ and standard deviation $\sigma$ of path counts and employs a user-defined threshold $\alpha$ to detect over- and under-represented paths.
+FBAD implicitly assumes that the distribution of edge weights is normal and thus paths should be considered anomalous if they are outliers with respect to this distribution.
 In particular, a path is labeled as over-represented if its frequency exceeds $\mu + \sigma\alpha$, and as under-represented if its frequency is smaller than $\mu - \sigma\alpha$.
+More details on FBAD are available in \cref{app:naive} and \cref{alg:naive}.